Top 5 Spectacular Mountain Views at Purgatory Resort

 Honorable Mention

-We couldn’t restrict the list to only five when there’s awe-inspiring views seemingly around every turn at Purgatory Resort.
+We couldn’t restrict the list to only five when there’s awe-inspiring views seemingly around every turn at Purgatory ski resort.
 So, here’s four more!

 Base Area and Village Plaza

 Not all views require a chairlift.
-One of the most beautiful parts of Purgatory is its one-of-a-kind Village Plaza and Base Area.
+One of the most beautiful parts of Purgatory ski resort is its one-of-a-kind Village Plaza and Base Area.
 The true magic of the base and plaza come to life after the lifts stop running and the sun goes down.
-Apres-ski, dinners and moonlight walks along the plaza amid the alpenglow and starlight can’t be beat for its romanticism and wonderment.
+Apres-ski, dinners, and moonlight walk along the plaza amid the alpenglow and starlight can’t be beaten for its romanticism and wonderment.

 Purgatory Lodge Pool

 After a day on the slopes, kick back in the heated outdoor pool and hot tub at the Purgatory Lodge and soak in the views.
-The slopeside accommodations are perfect for a weekend getaway or longer ski trip for independent skiers or groups, romantic couples, or the entire family.
-Purgatory has expert runs for seasoned skiers and it’s also a great place to learn to ski.
+The slopeside accommodations are perfect for a weekend getaway or more extended ski trips for independent skiers or groups, romantic couples, or the entire family.
+Purgatory ski resort has expert runs for seasoned skiers, and it’s also a great place to learn to ski.
 The lodge often has exclusive specials to stay and ski.

 The Purgatory Lodge Pool is a perfect place for an après-ski dip after getting in your runs.
 The lodge has great stay-and-ski specials during the winter.
 (Photo courtesy Purgatory Resort.)